CEE Standard: Earning Income

 First, you can do it anywhere, regardless of whether you live in a big city or in the middle of nowhere.

 Second, you likely won’t have to pay taxes on what you earn — you might not realize this if you’re a teenager, but that is a serious win.

-Third, you get to play with cute little squishy humans and get paid for it – that in itself is a victory.
+Third, you get to play with cute little squishy humans and be paid for it — that in itself is a victory.
 But perhaps the best thing about babysitting is that you can increase your earnings just by being good at what you do.

 Consider these 10 tips for being the best babysitter possible, and see how quickly your cash grows:

-Don’t count on the family to have everything all set up for you when you get there – families are busy!
-Consider bringing a craft activity or puzzle for the kids to play with.
+Don’t count on the family to have everything all set up for you when you get there — families are busy!
+Consider bringing a craft or puzzle for the kids to play with.
 It’ll probably be a hit no matter what it is, since it’s new for them.

-Take a CPR Certification Class
+Take a CPR-Certification Class

-Be a Parent, Not a Friend
+Be an Attendant, Not a Friend

 As much as we all want little kids to like us, you need to remember that you’re there to watch them, not to be their buddy.
-Parents will feel more comfortable leaving their kids with you (and for longer periods of time) if they see that you’re capable of being firm with their children if they need it.
+Parents will feel more comfortable leaving their kids with you (and for longer periods of time) if they see that you’re capable of being firm with their children when they need it.

 Suggest Fun Activities